deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13370/index.md

 ![](figures/figures_9_2.png)

-> 🔼 Figure 6 shows a qualitative comparison of images generated by MagicTailor and other state-of-the-art methods across various domains, highlighting MagicTailor's superior text alignment, identity preservation, and image quality.
+> 🔼 Figure 1 illustrates personalization and component-controllable personalization, showing how text-to-image diffusion models can learn and modify visual concepts with example images generated by MagicTailor.
 > <details>
 > <summary>read the caption</summary>
-> Figure 6: Qualitative comparisons.
-We present images generated by MagicTailor and the compared methods for various domains.
-MagicTailor generally achieves promising text alignment, strong identity fidelity, and high generation quality.
-More results are provided in Appendix D.
+> Figure 1: (a) Illustration of personalization, demonstrating how text-to-image (T2I) diffusion models can learn and reproduce a visual concept from given reference images. (b) Illustration of component-controllable personalization, depicting a newly formulated task that aims to modify a specific component of a visual concept during personalization. (c) Example images generated by MagicTailor, showcasing the effectiveness of the proposed MagicTailor, a novel framework that adapts T2I diffusion models for component-controllable personalization.
+For clarity, the red and blue circles are used to highlight the target concept and component, respectively.
 > </details>

 ![](figures/figures_10_0.png)

-> 🔼 The figure illustrates the pipeline of MagicTailor, a framework that adapts T2I diffusion models for component-controllable personalization, highlighting its key techniques: Dynamic Masked Degradation (DM-Deg) and Dual-Stream Balancing (DS-Bal).
+> 🔼 This figure illustrates the MagicTailor pipeline, which fine-tunes a text-to-image diffusion model to learn concepts and components from reference images, addressing semantic pollution and imbalance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Pipeline overview of MagicTailor.
 Using reference images as the inputs, MagicTailor fine-tunes a T2I diffusion model to learn both the target concept and component, enabling the generation of images that seamlessly integrate the component into the concept.
 Two key techniques, Dynamic Masked Degradation (DM-Deg, see Section 3.2) and Dual-Stream Balancing (DS-Bal, see Section 3.3), address the challenges of semantic pollution and semantic imbalance, respectively.
 For clarity, only one image per concept/component is presented and the warm-up stage is not depicted.